backstage/backstage/docs/integrations/gitlab/discovery.md

         branch: main # Optional.
 Used to discover on a specific branch
         fallbackBranch: master # Optional.
 Fallback to be used if there is no default branch configured at the Gitlab repository.
 It is only used, if `branch` is undefined.
 Uses `master` as default
         skipForkedRepos: false # Optional.
 If the project is a fork, skip repository
+        includeArchivedRepos: false # Optional.
+If project is archived, include repository
         group: example-group # Optional.
 Group and subgroup (if needed) to look for repositories.
 If not present the whole instance will be scanned
         entityFilename: catalog-info.yaml # Optional.
 Defaults to `catalog-info.yaml`
         projectPattern: '[\s\S]*' # Optional.
 Filters found projects based on provided patter.
 Defaults to `[\s\S]*`, which means to not filter anything